-About the FdSc Health and Social Care programme
+About the FdSc Health and Social Care (subject to re-validation) programme

 The FdSc Health and Social Care aims to develop the students understanding of the challenges found in the social care setting.
 By studying aspects of psychology, social policy and the legal system; students are able to develop knowledge that could enable them to progress into numerous careers within the social work, social care and community sector.

 The practical based learning ensures that students have not only an academic understanding of this area but also an idea of the demands often encountered whilst working in this sector.
 The aim of this Foundation Degree is to produce employable and knowledgeable individuals who can success in what is a rapidly developing and changing area.

 For 2017 entry onwards: applicants must have 80 UCAS points from two A’ Levels or level 3 equivalent or an Access to HE Diploma.
 Students must also hold GCSE grade C or above English and Maths or equivalent.